Monitor Azure SignalR Service

 Collect all

 Resource logs are collected by all the connections.
 Take messaging logs for example.
-When this behavior is enabled, SignalR service will send a notification to server to start generating tracing ID for each message.
-The tracing ID will be carried in the message to the service, the service will also log the message with tracing ID.
+When this behavior is enabled, SignalR service sends a notification to server to start generating tracing ID for each message.
+The tracing ID is carried in the message to the service.
+The service also logs the message with tracing ID.

 Note

-Note that to ensure the performance of SignalR service, SignalR service doesn't await and parse the whole message sent from client, therefore, the client messages isn't get logged.
-But if the client is marked as a diagnostic client, then client message will get logged in SignalR service.
+Note that to ensure the performance of SignalR service, SignalR service doesn't await and parse the whole message sent from client.
+Therefore, the client messages doesn't get logged.
+If the client is marked as a diagnostic client, the client message is logged in SignalR service.

 Configuration guide